-- To ensure that all pupils develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics. - To ensure that all pupils develop understanding of the nature, processes and methods of science through different types of science enquiries that will help them to answer scientific questions about the world around them. - To ensure that all pupils are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+To ensure that all pupils develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.

+- To evaluate the school curriculum by focusing on curriculum intent, implementation and impact. - To ensure that all pupils develop understanding of the nature, processes and methods of science through different types of science enquiries that will help them to answer scientific questions about the world around them. - To ensure that all pupils are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.